 Once you can drink clear liquids without vomiting, continue by switching to full-liquid or soft foods such as fruit juices and nectars, milk, pudding, plain gelatin, cooked cereal, ice cream, custard, strained or blenderized soup, potatoes pureed in soup, and vegetable juice.

-Be sure to tell your healthcare provider or registered dietitian if you have nausea or vomiting because there are a number of different things he or she may recommend for you.
+Be sure to tell your healthcare provider or registered dietitian if you have nausea or vomiting.
+There are a number of different things they may advise for you.